-Phoenix is a new venture from a musical and performing family, with a long history in the arts.
+Phoenix is an innovative and fully open company, launched by a musical and performing family, with a long history in the arts.

-Having run several theatre companies in the past, Amanda has chosen the name Phoenix for her brand new inclusive company, which is gloriously rising from the ashes of its predecessors.
+Having run several theatre companies in the past, Amanda chose the name Phoenix for her brand new inclusive company, which is gloriously rising from the ashes of its predecessors.

 Phoenix is proud to be fully inclusive.
 We welcome all performers on board for our shows, old friends and new.
 We are looking for talent, commitment, excitement, and most importantly the ability to work in a team with your fellow cast members.